-How to switch your business phone to the nbn™
+How to switch your business phone to the nbn®

 Because the nbn™ provides a fast, reliable internet service, data and bandwidth-intensive activities and solutions become far more accessible to small businesses.
-One example of that is VoIP.
+One example of this is VoIP.

 Don’t be afraid to make the switch

-While the nbn™ in itself has been a boon to small businesses in providing faster connections and better prices, it’s in the applications that the real benefits are found.
-Hosted PBXs are a great example of how small businesses can leverage the nbn™ to reduce headaches and gain access to enterprise features.
+While the nbn™ itself has been a boon to small businesses in terms of providing faster connections and better prices, it’s in the applications that the real benefits are found.
+Hosted PBX systems are a great example of how small businesses can leverage the nbn™ to reduce headaches and gain access to enterprise features.

-To discuss your small business phone and internet needs with the experts who care, contact Aussie Broadband today on 1300 480 905 to discuss how we can help you through the transition.
+To discuss your small business phone and internet needs with the experts who care, contact Aussie Broadband today on 1300 480 905.
+Or, to learn more about nbn™ business phone systems, click here.

 Don't Get Left in the Dark: Protect Your Business from Power Outages